LeonardMH/claude-code-agents/proposed-agents.md

 ## **documentation-writer**
 **When to use**: Creates comprehensive project documentation
-- Generates user-facing documentation
+- Generates user-facing documentation and README files
-- Creates API documentation from code
+- Creates API documentation from code specifications
-- Writes inline code documentation
+- Writes inline code documentation and tutorials
-- Updates README and setup guides
+- Updates setup guides and architectural docs
-- **Reads from**: all agents
+- **Reads from**: all agents for comprehensive documentation

-## **refactoring-specialist**
-**When to use**: Performs large-scale code refactoring and modernization
-- Extracts reusable components and utilities
-- Implements design patterns
-- Modernizes legacy code
-- Reduces technical debt
-- **Reads from**: code-reviewer
-- **Hands off to**: build-error-analyzer

 ## **deployment-orchestrator**
 **When to use**: Manages deployment pipelines and infrastructure